radarbot-team/radarbot-team-best-pratices/backend/microservices/README.md

 Maybe the bigger difference between microservice-based and SOA architectures is the impact of side effects.

-Microservice-based architectures build small pieces of functionality relying on repeatable results, input/output standard mechanisms and an exit code that informs about if the operations resulted in success or failure.
+Microservice-based architectures follows the “smart endpoints and dumb pipes” principle.
+They build small pieces of functionality relying on repeatable results, input/output standard mechanisms and an exit code that informs about if the operations resulted in success or failure.
 This behaviour is similar to classical Unix pipes, where every member of the pipeline is responsible of deciding if its input is acceptable or not, but there are not any control statements.

 Any change in a microservice could lead to a cascade of dependent changes that need to be done at once and deployed synchronously, potentially requiring approval of different teams.